gteeger/HX711-Device-Tree-Overlay/README.md

 # HX711-Device-Tree-Overlay

-This device tree overlay allows you to connect an hx711 to GPIO23 and GPIO24 pins on an Raspberry Pi A+.
+This device tree overlay allows you to connect an [HX711 load sensing amplifier](https://www.sparkfun.com/products/13879) to GPIO23 and GPIO24 pins on an Raspberry Pi A+.

 SCK -> GPIO23